Sparse, Efficient, and Semantic Mixture Invariant Training: Taming In-the-Wild Unsupervised Sound Separation: Methods

 \subsection{Joint separation and classification}

-Even when clean source recordings are not available for direct supervision of separation systems, semantic labels may be available for the mixtures used in MixIT training.
-These labels provide two constraints on the separation output sources.
+Even when clean source recordings are not available for supervised training, semantic labels may be available for the mixtures.
+These labels provide two constraints on the separated sources.
 First, assuming exhaustive labeling, the union of the classes that are present across the individual sources should match the semantic labels for the original mixture.
 Second, when the sources are semantically distinct, the mutually exclusive labels for the original mixture should be distributed across separate sources.
 These constraints can be used to combat over-separation by feeding the separated outputs into a downstream classifier and using its predictions to define additional losses.

 We begin by applying a pretrained $K$-class sound event classifier, $g: \mathbb{R}^T \rightarrow [0, 1]^K$, that maps each of the $M$ separated sources $\hat{s}_m$ to a corresponding posterior vector $p_m = g(\hat{s}_m)$.
 Our first loss attempts to align the union of predictions with the ground truth labels provided for the mixture.
 This is implemented through (i)~the aggregation of posterior vectors across separated sources into a single prediction for the mixture, and (ii)~the classification loss of that aggregate prediction and the ground truth labels.
 This cross entropy loss takes the form (assuming multi-labeled data):